 Where to Find Yosemite

 I always wanted to visit Yosemite National Park, but I was way too afraid of the crowds to even think of going.
 I always pictured those huge lines and an overwhelming number of people.
-Yes, the mystic of it all had me excited, but the volume of visitors gave me hives.
+Yes, the mystique of it all had me excited, but the volume of visitors gave me hives.
 We are not a family that does well with crowds.

-5 Yosemite Must See Attractions
+5 Yosemite Must-See Attractions